 TERMS, CONDITIONS, AND POLICIES

 1. Period of Agreement – The term of this Agreement is for the current academic year as set forth in the University Calendar.
-Residence halls open for new students three days prior to the start of classes.
-Returning students are allowed to move in one day prior to the start of classes.
+Residence halls open for new students four days prior to the start of Term I classes.
+Returning students are allowed to move in three days prior to the start of Term I classes.
 If Student is authorized to move in earlier Student may be charged a daily rate.
-Student must vacate his or her assigned space before 6pm on the last day of final exams for the spring semester or any semester in which Student will not reside in the same assigned space for the following semester.
+Student must vacate his or her assigned space one (1) day after the last day of final exams for the spring term or any term in which Student will not reside in the same assigned space for the following term.

 2. Cost/Payment – The cost to the Student for a Residence Hall assignment is based upon the type of room they are assigned.
-The rates are: double room $1865; small single $2175; large single $2495; Baxter Hall $2090; Triple $1950 per academic semester.
+The rates are: double room $2027; small single $2367; large single $2717; Baxter Hall $2275; Triple $2167 per academic term.
 Costs of housing will be billed directly to the Student's University account.

 3. Occupancy – Student must reside only in the room he or she has been officially assigned.